Ganzhe2028/Clawlike-TyporaTheme/README.en.md

 ## Sample File

-The repository includes `theme-showcase.md` for quick previewing and screenshots in Typora.
+The repository includes `theme-showcase.md` and `theme-showcase.en.md` for quick previewing and screenshots in Typora.

 It is designed to show: